What is an electrician?

 Once electricians become certified in their state, they can choose to specialize in different areas of electrical work.
 Here are some of the most common types of electricians:

-- Domestic and Residential Electrician – This is the most “common” type of electrician.
+This is the most “common” type of electrician.
 Domestic and residential electricians work on electrical systems in residential homes.
-They work on anything from lights fixtures to the wiring system in houses.
+They work on anything from light fixtures to the wiring system in houses.

-- Commercial Electrician – This electrician works on much bigger projects than residential electricians since they set up the electrical system in commercial spaces such as office buildings and malls.
+This professional works on much bigger projects than residential electricians since they set up the electrical system in commercial spaces such as office buildings and malls.
 They install power outlets and lighting to help get businesses up and running ASAP.

 An electrician’s salary can vary greatly based on the state you work in, your certifications, your experience, and what you choose to specialize in: